stevenhillis/budget/README.md

     * Verification is necessary because I am not a corporate entity authorized by google
 4. Modify the sheets (tabs, in the bottom left) in the month copy as necessary, but don't delete Choices.
     * You can delete, rename, or duplicate and rename other tabs to suit your situation
 6. Open the year copy; click Extras->Authorize Intialization.
-Authorize the unverified script following these steps: https://stackoverflow.com/a/48482520.
+Authorize the unverified script following the same steps as above: https://stackoverflow.com/a/48482520.
 After verification, click Extras->Initialize Sheet
 7. Unprotect Sheet1 and URLs in the year copy and unprotect all sheets except Choices in the month copy
 8. In the month copy, on the Choices sheet, update the Year URL in H1 to point to the year copy; then, click on A1 and Allow Access
 9. Copy the base url from the month copy and paste into the year copy's URL sheet under the correct month header